FidelCapo/Slic3r-Manual/src/first-print/working-with-models.md

 You can use the select prev. or select next object shortcuts <kbd>Ctrl</kbd> or <kbd>⌘ Command</kbd> + <kbd>→</kbd> or <kbd>←</kbd>.
 If the object selected has more than 1 instance, the first instance will be the selected one by default and it will be colored red.

 ![Multiple Instanes of Same Object in 2D plater view.](images/working-with-models/rsz_2d_plater_instances.png "fig:")
+-->

-On the right-hand side is the list of currently loaded files.
-The buttons along the top of the file list allow you to arrange the models.
+>On the right-hand side is the list of currently loaded files.
+Tlačítka v horní liště allow you to arrange, add, remove, auto-arrange, or export the models.

+>-   **Add** - Opens a file dialog to add a model to the plater, as an
+    alternative to dropping a file directly.

+>-   **Delete/Delete All** - Remove one or all models from the plater.

+>-   **Arrange** - Attempt to arrange the models to give an optimal
+    layout.

--   **More/Less** - Adjust how many copies should be printed.
+>-   **More/Fewer** - Adjust how many copies should be printed.

--   **45°/Rotate** - Rotate the selected model around the Z axis, either in 45° increments clockwise or counter-clockwise, or by a given amount.
+>-   **45°/Rotate** - Rotate the selected model around the Z axis, either
+    in 45° increments clockwise or counter-clockwise, or by a given amount.

--   **Scale** - Increase or decrease the size of the printed model.
+>-   **Scale** - Increase or decrease the size of the printed model.

--   **Split** - Divides a model which consists of more than one part into it’s constituent parts, allowing each one to be arranged individually.
+>-   **Split** - Divides a model which consists of more than one part
+    into it’s constituent parts, allowing each one to be arranged individually.

+>-	**Cut** - Rozřízne model ve vybrané výšce v ose Z

-The buttons along the bottom of the file list allow you to add, remove, auto-arrange, or export the models.
+>The buttons along the bottom of the file list allow you to slice or export the models.

--   **Add** - Opens a file dialog to add a model to the plater, as an alternative to dropping a file directly.

--   **Delete/Delete All** - Remove one or all models from the plater.

--   **Autoarrange** - Attempt to arrange the models to give an optimal layout.

 -   **Export G-code** - Starts slicing the model and produces a G-Code file.